SherryPham/IOT-smart-garden/README.md

 2. **Authentication and Authorization**: Using strong authentication methods and role-based access control.
 3. **Broker Security**: Regular updates, patching, and network monitoring.
 4. **Quality of Service**: Appropriate QoS levels for critical messages and network optimization.

-## Contributors
-- Tran Anh Thu Pham (10381840)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License